-WILKES-BARRE -- A Luzerne County man was convicted on all counts including second egree murder, robbery and conpiracy in connection with a 2012 beating death in Hazleton.
+WILKES-BARRE -- A Luzerne County man was convicted on all counts including second-degree murder, robbery, and conspiracy in connection with a 2012 beating death in Hazleton.

-Twenty-year-old Breon Judon was convicted by a jury Monday night after almost 4 hours of deliberations.
+Breon Judon, 20, was convicted by a jury Monday night after almost four hours of deliberations.

 "There's no justice in the justice system, that's all I can say," said Judon on the way out of the courthouse in Wilkes-Barre.

-Judon was convicted of robbing and murdering 29-yearold Aaron Reznick in Hazleton last year.
+Judon was convicted of robbing and murdering Aaron Reznick, 29, in Hazleton last year.

-Investigators said Judon and 18-year-old Mitchell Dedes robbed Reznik at gunpoint, stole his iPhone, kidnapped him, stripped him, stuck him in the trunk of a car and beat him.
+Investigators said Judon and Mitchell Dedes, 18, robbed Reznik at gunpoint, stole his iPhone, kidnapped him, stripped him, stuck him in the trunk of a car and beat him.

-"This was a planned robbery from the beginning, it was plotted and when they didn't get that they wanted, it turned into a kidnapping which then resulted in his death ultimately," said Assisatnt District Attorney Dan Zola.
+"This was a planned robbery from the beginning.
+It was plotted and when they didn't get that they wanted, it turned into a kidnapping which then resulted in his death, ultimately," said Luzerne County Assistant District Attorney Dan Zola.

 Judon said Dedes killed Reznick.